Table of Contents

 Labeled versus Unlabeled data

-What is unlabeled data exactly?
-Techopedia defines it as ‘pieces of data that have not been tagged with labels identifying characteristics, properties or classifications’.
+What is unlabeled data, exactly?
+Techopedia defines it as ‘pieces of data that have not been tagged with labels identifying characteristics, properties, or classifications’.
 Unlabeled data has no labels or targets to predict, only features to represent them.
 Think of a list of emails without tags that mark them as ‘spam’ or ‘not spam’.
 Or a set of images without identifiers like ‘people’, ‘cars’, ‘animals’, etc. So, unlabeled data is basically raw data that has not been annotated by human experts.
-Unlabeled data is basically raw data that has not been annotated by human experts.
-Click to Tweet

 However, unlabeled data can be quite effective for machine learning.
 It is mostly used for unsupervised learning (aka exploratory data analysis).
-In a similar way, labeled data allows supervised learning where label information about data points supervises any given task.
+Similarly, labeled data allows supervised learning, where label information about data points supervises any given task.

-Let’s look closer into the crucial differences between the labeled and unlabeled data in machine learning.
+Let’s look closer into the crucial difference between labeled and unlabeled data in machine learning.
 The list of differences provided is not exhaustive but gives the most essential points of distinction.

 Battle of Annotation: Labeled vs Unlabeled Data